 The purpose of this blog is to provide CIOs with a way to frame the value of Cloud Infrastructure in a way that creates Business-IT alignment and garners support for their current and future Cloud initiatives.
-The Business Benefits of IaaS include foundational support to high and mid-level strategy efforts that assists key business drivers and produced more value for the customer with less operational expense and financial risk.
+The Business Benefits of IaaS include foundational support to high and mid-level strategy efforts that assist key business drivers and produced more value for the customer with the less operational expense and financial risk.

 Businesses recognize that in order to remain competitive in the current marketplace, they’ll need to construct a Digital Transformation strategy for their enterprise.

 Normally, strategy development starts with a critical discussion among key stakeholders and executive board members on how they plan to respond to the changing effects of digitalization and increased competition within the industry.

 Once a high-level strategy is produced, mid-level strategies within each segment of the enterprise are (or, at least they should be) established in unison to ensure all functions of the business holistically support one another and contribute to the overall goal of the business.

 While the cooperation of every department is needed to see through your Digital Transformation strategy, due to emerging technologies such as Cloud Infrastructure, IT has the potential to be the cornerstone of your business success.